 On this site you are likely to find more and more Sibelius Scorch files not working.

 I have decided, therefore, not to provide Sibelius Scorch files for any new additions after 31 March 2016.
-I will leave existing Sibelius Scorch files in place, but will offer no support for them.
+As time permits I will be removing the Sibelius Scorch; I can offer no support for those that remain.

 I will still provide MIDI files, but I will also provide Music XML files.
 Both of these will load into Sibelius, and transfer easily to most other music software programs, for example the free MuseScore2, which is an open-source music program.
 It runs on both Apple and Windows machines.
 Importing either Music XML files or MIDI files into MuseScore2 will give you the flexibility of Sibelius Scorch.
 Just choose the Full Voice file, which you can then manipulate within MuseScore2.
 I am happy to add Music XML files for any out-of-copyright piece on the site which don’t already have them.

 In addition, MuseScore2 also has an app. available, for both iOS and Android tablets/phones for a small cost.
 Once the files are in MuseScore2, you simply export them to your mobile devices.